hiperiondev/stack_vm/docs/use/ffi/index.rst

 | Where thread is the current thread, args is an array of values, and count is the number of values.
 | The arguments are optional and will be passed without verification to the foreign function.
-| The pointer to this function must be added to the array of foreign functions (vm_foreign_function_t *foreign_functions in the thread state).
+| The pointer to this function must be added to the array of foreign functions (foreign_functions in the thread state).
 | To call it, use: CALL_FOREIGN u8 @u32 where u8 is an indicator of the number of arguments on the stack and u32 is the index in foreign_functions.
 | The function must return a value that will be assigned to ret_val